White dwarf binary modulation can help stochastic gravitational wave background search

 Armed with these preparations, we simulate the time domain stream, $d(t)$, for two years length and with 15 seconds sampling rate.
-Then, we use the following three steps to process the IVF operation. \begin{itemize} \item First, we divide the time domain data into 100 slots, $\{d_{i}(t)\}$, in which each slot has about 1 week time length. \item Second, we calculate the IVF for each slot with Eq.\eqref{eq:IVF weight}.
+Then, we use the following three steps to process the IVF operation. \begin{itemize} \item First, we divide the time domain data into 100 slots, $\{d_{i}(t)\}$, in which each slot has about 1 week time length.
+We also test if the selection of the slots will influence the result.
+Details are in appendix B. \item Second, we calculate the IVF for each slot with Eq.\eqref{eq:IVF weight}.
 The frequency integration range covers $[1\times10^{-4}-7 \times 10^{-3}]$Hz, where the galactic foregrounds are prominent. \item At last, we obtain the filtered data, $\tilde{d}(t)$, by multiplying $\omega_{i}$ to the original data.
 Then, we calculate the PSD of the filtered data and estimate different components in the frequency domain. \end{itemize}

 Next, we estimate the SGWB energy density, foregrounds as well as instrumental noise parameters via the Monte Carlo method.
 We write the PSD model as, $S_{n,I}+S_{{\rm gw},I}$, where $S_{n,I}$ is the instrumental noise PSD; and $S_{{\rm gw},I}$ denotes for the total GW energy density $\Omega_{\rm gw} = \Omega_{\rm fg}+\Omega_{\rm astro}$.
 To fit the galactic foreground, we use a broken power-law model \cite{2021MNRAS.508..803B}.
 The number of the parameters in our analysis is seven ($N_{\rm pos},N_{\rm acc},A_{1},\alpha_{1},A_{2},\alpha_{2},\Omega_{\rm astro}$), two for instrument noise, four for galactic foregrounds and one for the SGWB amplitude.